softecspa/puppet-virtualbox/README.md

 5. [Reference - An under-the-hood peek at what the module is doing and how](#reference)
 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Development - Guide for contributing to the module](#development)

+##Overview
+This module manage installation of virtualbox.
+It work and it's tested on:
+ * Windows 7 (x86/x64)
+ * Ubuntu 12.04 (but it should work in 10.04 and earlier)

+##Module Description
+ * In a windows environment this module:
+    * download the installation file in a tmp\_dir and, after, it installs it
+    * download and install Oracle VirtualBox VM Extension Pack
+ * in a linux environment it use the package resource.
+Last version present in ubuntu repository will be installed